girlguidinghertfordshire/ggherts/_posts/2022-03-15-external-first-aid-courses.md

 [Accepted first aid qualifications](https://www.girlguiding.org.uk/information-for-volunteers/learning-and-development/first-aid-training/accepted-first-aid-qualifications/){:.btn.btn-primary.external-link}{:rel="noopener"}{:target="_blank"}

+Check that all elements of the [Girlguiding 1st response syllabus](/assets/docs/2024/1st-response-syllabusv.2.docx){:.download-link}{:rel="noopener"}{:target="_blank"} were covered, paying particular attention to those that must be demonstrated both in practice, as well as in theory.

 To be a recognised first aider in Girlguiding you **must** also complete the 1st response e-learning module via the [Girlguiding Learning Platform][2]{:.external-link}{:target="_blank"}{:rel="noopener"}.

 If you want to apply for your qualification to be accepted within your Girlguiding role **you must completed the short e-learning module first.**